 Modal testing using an instrumented hammer or a shaker helps define important dynamic characteristics of a component or system.
 Modal testing of this LNG hydraulic turbine-generator, with excitation from a shaker, confirmed the model developed by SwRI for angular flexibility of the gasketed joint between the turbine and the top plate.
 This flexibility dominates a structural vibration mode in which the entire turbine swings about the gasketed joint.
 The modal analysis confirmed the prediction that this structural mode would occur at a frequency well below running speed and that the torque on the bolts compressing the gasket would not influence the modal frequency (photo courtesy Ebara International, Cryodynamics Division).

 SwRI can offer you a full range of capabilities and experience in rotating machinery technologies including becoming an extension of your engineering department.
-Contact us for more information about rotating machinery technologies at SwRI or how you can contract with SwRI, please contact the Services Hotline at +1 210 522 3000.
+Contact us for more information about rotating machinery technologies at SwRI.
+To contract with SwRI, please contact the Services Hotline at +1 210 522 3000.